 The settings in the right bottom of the ACOUSTIC PARAMETERS window are used to define the ambient noise for the simulated room.
 Clicking on MEASURED NOISE LEVEL will zoom in on the related two tiles and update the PROPERTIES window to show the current noise level values.
 In EASE 5, the noise level can be defined based on a single BROADBAND value or based on a fractional-octave spectrum in OCTAVE or 1/3 OCTAVE resolution.
-The frequency resolution can be chosen using the Δf button.
+The frequency resolution can be chosen using the $\Delta f$ button.

 Note that you can copy and paste values from another application into the table.
+The absolute level of the noise spectrum can be adjusted in increments of 1 dB using the + and - buttons.
 Noise spectra, such as NC or RC curves, can be imported also from files, including from the database installed with EASE.
-To select and load a noise spectrum file, press the 📄 button.
+To select and load a noise spectrum file, press the $\square$ button.